aManNamedTed/arduino/launchPadNoteLib/readme.md

 Why are these note frequencies whole numbers?
     This is because of the Tone() definition by Arduino.
 The frequency variables are defined by unsigned int, which are by definition whole numbers.

+# What next?

+One major improvement that immediately comes to mind would be to modularize this code into .h and .cpp files so that you could just include it as a library in your sketch, but that would take documentation and hours I do not currently have.

+Maybe after midterm season I can implement that structure.

 # Credit
 [1] Why use const instead of #define: https://stackoverflow.com/questions/6442328/what-is-the-difference-between-define-and-const <br/>